JamesB0907/c_adventure/campaign_log.md

 - ✅ Read spell data from a file using `fscanf`
 - ✅ Used file pointers and modes to manage disk access
 - 🧪 Bonus challenge: Append user-created spells to the file

+## Chapter 9: The Linked Labyrinth
+- ✅ Created a self-referential `struct` for linked entities
+- ✅ Allocated and linked multiple nodes
+- ✅ Traversed the chain with a loop
+- ✅ Released memory manually
+- 🧪 Bonus challenge: Add new entities interactively and expand the chain

+## Chapter 10: The Pointer Paradox
+- ✅ Created a circular reference with pointers
+- ✅ Traversed the loop with a step limit
+- ✅ Broke the loop manually before freeing memory
+- 🧪 Bonus challenge: Detect circular references automatically